Spring Garden Revival

 Contact Marblehead's Department of Public Works for Weed Debris Disposal & Municipal Composting Programs

-Proper weed debris management in Marblehead is essential for environmental protection and compliance with state and local regulations.
-The Marblehead Department of Public Works oversees specialized weed disposal, requiring healthy weeds to be placed in municipal composting, while invasive species such as buckthorn, garlic mustard, honeysuckle, and Japanese knotweed must be bagged in heavy-duty plastic and sent to landfill—never composted.
-Diseased plants require quarantine and controlled disposal, and seedy weeds must be contained to prevent spread.
-Soil clods and rocks should be coordinated through the Transfer Station.
-Yard waste is accepted in biodegradable paper bags only, with woody weeds limited to 4-foot bundles under 50 lbs and tied with biodegradable twine.
-Finished municipal compost is available for soil improvement and restoration projects, with seasonal distribution in spring and fall.
-Strictly no weed debris may be disposed of in streets, gutters, or storm drains to prevent MS4 violations and protect local water quality.
+Proper weed debris management in Marblehead is essential for environmental protection and regulatory compliance.
+Healthy weeds may be included in the municipal composting program, while invasive species such as buckthorn, garlic mustard, honeysuckle, and Japanese knotweed must be bagged in heavy-duty plastic and sent to landfill—never composted.
+Diseased plants require quarantine and controlled disposal, and seedy weeds should be contained and removed before seed set.
+Soil clods and rocks are handled through the Transfer Station, which enforces strict guidelines: yard waste must be in biodegradable paper bags (no plastic), woody debris limited to 4-foot lengths and <50 lbs per bundle, tied with biodegradable twine.
+Finished compost is available for soil improvement and restoration projects, distributed seasonally.
+Disposal in streets, gutters, or storm drains is strictly prohibited to prevent MS4 violations and protect local water quality.

 Marblehead Department of Public Works